 Rick Steves is a teacher.
 After becoming excited about travel when he took his first trip to Europe in 1969—with his dad, a piano importer—he paid for return trips by giving piano lessons.
 By the time he got to college he was ready to start teaching his fellow students at the Univ. of Washington how to become temporary locals in Europe and travel at a fraction of what mainstream tourists paid.

 While still a student Rick started his own business, Europe Through the Back Door (ETBD), a tour program that also offered do-it-yourself seminars on how to travel Europe independently and affordably.
 But it wasn’t only students who flocked to his classes and signed up for his minibus tours to untouristed parts of Europe.
 It was also their parents and grand parents.
 Today ETBD is a multimillion-dollar-business offering 40 different itineraries, 1,400 departures, with more than 30,000 travelers to Europe annually, whose average age ranges from the mid / late 20s up to the 60s.

 Rick divides his ever-expanding travel knowledge into a comprehensive system of guidebooks to Europe: before-you-go planning guides (Rick Steves' Europe Through the Back Door, Europe 101, Postcards from Europe) and take-along books (including annually-updated country guides and city guides).
-In addition to his best-selling guidebooks, all published by Avalon Travel Publishing, Rick has produced 90 videotaped programs for PBS on European destinations and beyond.
+In addition to his best-selling guidebooks, Rick has produced 100+ video programs for PBS on European destinations and beyond.
 Rick is very active on social media and hosts a weekly Travel with Rick Steves podcast as well.

 Clay Hubbs: Transitions Abroad and Europe Though the Back Door started out at roughly the same time with roughly the same goals, as described in your ETBD mission statement: “to equip travelers with the confidence and skills necessary to travel . . . independently, economically, and in a way that is culturally broadening.”
 As a college professor, my first reason for starting Transitions Abroad was to tell students about the benefits and possibilities of going abroad.
 Like you, I soon found that older adults were also looking for firsthand information on educational and independent travel, and there wasn’t much available (nor is there today for that matter; most guidebooks are compiled by faceless editors).
 What motivated you to expand ETBD into a travel information industry?
 Did you have any predecessors or mentors?